Kysper/Pledge/README.md

 # Pledge
-I, (state your name), will take EVERY OPPORTUNITY to advance myself with abandon
+I, Victor Bryan Adams, will take EVERY OPPORTUNITY to advance myself with abandon

 Good intentions WILL NOT achieve my goals